guoquanwei/alloter/README.md

 	opt := &Options{TimeOut:DurationPtr(time.Millisecond*50)}
 	// 'limit' needs >= 0,default is runtime.NumCPU()
-	// 'option' is not necessary
-	c := NewPooledAlloter(1, opt)
+	// 'option' is not necessary, can be use 'nil' c := NewPooledAlloter(1, opt)

-	err := c.Exec(tasks...)
+	err := c.Exec(&tasks)
 	if err != nil {
 		...do sth
 	}
 	// can also be used c.ExecWithContext()
-	// err := c.ExecWithContext(context, tasks...)
+	// err := c.ExecWithContext(context, &tasks)
 ```

 ### Normal Alloter, like 'errgroup'.
 Alloter is a base struct to execute functions concurrently.
 ```
 	opt := &Options{TimeOut:DurationPtr(time.Millisecond*50)}
-	// option is not necessary
-	c := NewAlloter(opt)
+	// 'option' is not necessary, can be use 'nil' c := NewAlloter(opt)

 	err := c.Exec(